legacysurvey/legacysurvey/pages/dr2/catalogs.rst

 BLOB                        int32                              Blend family; objects with the same [BRICKID,BLOB] identifier were modeled (deblended) together; contiguously numbered from 0
 NINBLOB                     int32                              Number of sources in this BLOB (blend family); isolated objects have value 1.
 TYCHO2INBLOB                boolean                            Is there a Tycho-2 (very bright) star in this blob?
-TYPE                        char[4]                            Morphological model: "PSF"=stellar, "SIMP"="simple galaxy" = 0.45" round EXP galaxy, "EXP"=exponential, "DEV"=deVauc, "COMP"=composite
+TYPE                        char[4]                            Morphological model: "PSF"=stellar, "SIMP"="simple galaxy" = 0.45" round EXP galaxy, "EXP"=exponential, "DEV"=deVauc, "COMP"=composite.
+Note that in some FITS readers, a trailing space may be appended for "PSF ", "EXP " and "DEV " since the column data type is a 4-character string
 RA                          float64      deg                   Right ascension at epoch J2000 RA_IVAR                     float32      1/deg\ |sup2|         Inverse variance of RA, excluding astrometric calibration errors
 DEC                         float64      deg                   Declination at epoch J2000